cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/file-io.md

 ## Advanced Control over File Reading/Writing Operations

-In order to perform more advanced file iput/output operations, it is possible to open (and close!) file "streams" in OM# visual programs.
+In order to perform more advanced file input/output operations, it is possible to open (and close!) file "streams" in OM# visual programs.
 A _file stream_ is a temporary accessor allowing to push or read data from a given location on the disk.
 A typical use case is the iterative processing or generation of data in a [loop](loop).

 The  `open-file-stream` opens and returns a "stream" to a file (designated using a pathname), which can be used to incrementally read or write text data, using the functions `file-read-line` , `file-write-line` (or simply, `file-write`), all requiring the stream as one or their arguments.
-The stream should finally be colsed using `close-file-stream`, so the file is freed and available for further opertaions.
+The stream should finally be closed using `close-file-stream`, so the file is freed and available for further operations.
 See also the `file-stream` help-patch.

 <img src="images/file-stream.png">